 9. Levothyroxine Does Not Work Even If You Keep Increasing the Dose of Levothyroxine

 In order to treat a patient’s symptoms, some physicians keep increasing the dose of Levothyroxine (T-4) to the point that the serum T4 level gets close to the upper limit of normal range.
-However, the patient continues to suffer from symptoms of hypothyroidism – weight gain, fatigue and somnolence – which may even get worse.
+However, the patient continues to suffer from symptoms of hypothyroidism – weight gain, fatigue and mental fog – which may even get worse.
 Obviously, this frustrates both the patient and the physician.

 Why do your symptoms of hypothyroidism fail to improve or even get worse when you are on a high dose of T4 treatment?
 Let me explain.